AdobeDocs/id-service.en/help/release-notes/notes-2020.md

 * Beginning with version 4.5,  ECID will reject any empty IDs sent to `setCustomerIDs` method.
 * Fixed an issue occurring when opt-in is configured as `doesOptInApply=false` and `isIabContext=true`.

-See [Experience Cloud release notes](https://experienceleague.adobe.com/docs/release-notes/experience-cloud/current.html) for monthly release notes for all products.
+See [CX Enterprise release notes](https://experienceleague.adobe.com/docs/release-notes/experience-cloud/current.html) for monthly release notes for all products.